colin-mccarthy/plainwhite-jekyll/_posts/2023-05-27-vault-agent-sidecar-pod-security-standards.markdown

         vault.hashicorp.com/agent-init-json-patch: '[{"op": "replace", "path": "/securityContext/seccompProfile", "value": {"type": "RuntimeDefault"}}]'
 ```

 You will notice we added both **agent-json-patch** and **agent-init-json-patch**.
-This is becasue when the deployment spins up it will use both of these containers not just the sidecar, there is also an init container.
+This is becasue when the deployment spins up it will use both of these containers not just the sidecar.
+There is also an init container that you must be aware of as seen below.
 Failure to use both would cause the deployment to be blocked by the Pod Security Admission controller.

 ```
 colin@colin-PKPF4HHXVY work % k get events -n test-ns